No Escaping Love - Шэрон Кендрик - Читать онлайн любовный роман

 ‘Thanks.’
 Shauna walked over to a chair, dropped her belongings defiantly on the ground beside her and sat down.
 The eyes all turned in her direction.
 Well, she decided—this is a game that more than one can play, and she began to stare back.

+The more she saw, the more uneasy she became.
+The three women looked so much older than her, and confident.
+And assured.
+Very assured.
 Apart from one elegant creature with short hair—and that must have been cut by someone with a degree in technical drawing, judging by the precision and angles of the style—they had the kind of untamed lion’s mane of hair which every woman knew took at least an hour in front of the mirror to achieve.
 Tousled, yet perfect—while Shauna’s was scraped back like a schoolgirl’s.

 Shauna’s hair was undoubtedly her best feature, but black curls which tumbled waistwards were hardly practical for everyday wear.
 Maybe she should have had it cut to a more manageable length, but she had long since given up going to a hairdresser’s for just that purpose.
 Every hairdresser she’d ever met had managed to talk her out of it.